hazelcast/hazelcast-reference-manual/src/JCache-CacheEntryListener.md

 - `CacheEntryCreatedListener`: Fires after a cache entry is added (even on read-through by a `CacheLoader`) to the cache.
 - `CacheEntryUpdatedListener`: Fires after an already existing cache entry was updates.
 - `CacheEntryRemovedListener`: Fires after a cache entry was removed (not expired) from the cache.
 - `CacheEntryExpiredListener`: Fires after a cache entry has been expired.
 Expiry does not have to be parallel process, it is only required to be executed on the keys that are requested by `Cache::get` and some other operations.
-For a full table of expiry please see the [https://www.jcp.org/en/jsr/detail?id=107](https://www.jcp.org/en/jsr/detail?id=107) point 6.
+For a full table of expiry please see the <a href="https://www.jcp.org/en/jsr/detail?id=107" target="_blank">https://www.jcp.org/en/jsr/detail?id=107</a> point 6.

 To configure `CacheEntryListener`, add a `javax.cache.configuration.CacheEntryListenerConfiguration` instance to the JCache configuration class, as seen in the above example configuration.
 In addition listeners can be configured to be